AlexanderRichey/styled-react-modal/README.md

 > For support for **react <16.9**, please use **styled-react-modal@1.2.4**.

-> For support for **styled-components v3**, please use **styled-react-modal@1.0.0**.
+> For support for **create-react-app <5.0.0, please import from `styled-react-modal/build/umd`.

 Styled React Modal is built with styled-components.
-It uses the latest React 16.x features and exposes a familiar, easy to use API.
+It uses the latest React 17.x features and exposes a familiar, easy to use API.
 It supports `beforeOpen()`, `afterOpen()`, and other lifecycle hooks so that animations can be handled easily.
 Unlike several other modal implementations in React, it does not pollute the DOM with excessive nodes.

 [**Demo on CodeSandbox**](https://codesandbox.io/s/m9jlky57y)

 ## Install

 ```
-npm i -s styled-react-modal
+npm i -s styled-react-modal  # or use yarn
 ```

 ## Usage